Royal Natal National Park

 The Drakensberg Mountains were once the hunting ground of the San people (bushmen).
 Though the San no longer live in the area, they recorded their exploits in the form of remarkable rock paintings.

-The main features of the park are the Drakensberg Amphitheatre, a rock wall 5 km long by up to 1200 m high, Mont-Aux-Sources peak where the Orange and Tugela rivers have their source, and the 948 m Tugela Falls, the world's highest waterfall.
+The main feature of the park is the Drakensberg Amphitheatre, a rock wall 5 km long and up to 1200 m high, Mont-Aux-Sources peak where the Orange and Tugela rivers have their source, and the 948 m Tugela Falls.
 A distinctive rock feature and popular hiking destination in the park is the so-called "Policeman's Helmet".